zhong-j-yu/rekex/doc/Spec.md

 Given a target datatype, its corresponding grammar rule is derived from following procedures, whichever succeeds first

-- For each declared method in the "ctor catalog" class that is `public static`, annotated with `@org.rekex.spec.Ctor`, with 0 or more type parameters `{Ti}`, if there exists a unique substitution `{Ti:=Ai}` such that the method return type, with the substitution applied, is a subtype of the target type, the method is a "candidate ctor".
+1. For each `public ` method declared in the "ctor catalog" class, with 0 or more type parameters `{Ti}`, if there exists a unique substitution `{Ti:=Ai}` such that the method return type, with the substitution applied, is a subtype of the target type, the method is a "candidate ctor".
    If there are one or more candidate ctors in the catalog for the target type, invoke subprocedure *derive_from_ctor_list* with these ctors.

-- If the target datatype is a `int, char, Integer, Character, String` type, and its annotations contains exactly one annotation that's convertible to an `@org.rekex.spec.Regex` through AnnoMacro, return a *Regex Rule*, with `regex, flags, group` from the `@Regex` annotation.
+2. If the target datatype is a `int, char, Integer, Character, String` type, and its annotations contains exactly one annotation that's convertible to an `@org.rekex.spec.Regex` through AnnoMacro, return a *Regex Rule*, with `regex, flags, group` from the `@Regex` annotation.

-- If the target datatype is a `java.util.List<E>` or `E[]`, return a *Repetition Rule*, with the subrule derived from `E`, with `min/max` derived from intersections of all `@org.rekex.spec.SizeLimit` annotations converted from annotations on the target type through AnnoMacro.
+3. If the target datatype is a `java.util.List<E>` or `E[]`, return a *Repetition Rule*, with the subrule derived from `E`, with `min/max` derived from intersections of all `@org.rekex.spec.SizeLimit` annotations converted from annotations on the target type through AnnoMacro.

-- If the target datatype is `org.rekex.spec.Peek<E>` or `org.rekex.spec.Not<E>`,
+4. If the target datatype is `org.rekex.spec.Peek<E>` or `org.rekex.spec.Not<E>`,
    return a *Lookahead/Lookbehind Rule*, with the subrule derived from `E`.

    > The following clauses require that the target datatype is a class or interface type,
    > or the procedure fails.
 The class or interface is referred to simply as *the class*.

-- If the body of the class declares one or more "ctors", each ctor being either a public constructor, or a public static method, that is annotated with `@org.rekex.spec.Ctor`, invoke subprocedure *derive_from_ctor_list* with these ctors.
+5. If the body of the class declares one or more "ctors", each ctor being either a public constructor, or a public static method, that is annotated with `@org.rekex.spec.Ctor`, invoke subprocedure *derive_from_ctor_list* with these ctors.

-- If the class is an `enum` type, it must contain one or more constant fields;
+6. If the class is an `enum` type, it must contain one or more constant fields;
    each field must contain exactly one annotation that's convertible to an `@org.rekex.spec.Regex` through AnnoMacro.
    The grammar rule for the `enum` type is an *Alternation Rule*, with each subrule as a `Regex Rule` referencing a constant field and its `@Regex` annotation.

    > It's possible that ctors are declared in the body of an enum type,
    > in which case the previous clause precedes this clause.

-- If the class is annotated with `@org.rekex.spec.Permits`, invoke subprocedure *derive_from_subclass_list*, with `value` of the `@Permits` annotation.
+7. If the class is annotated with `@org.rekex.spec.Permits`, invoke subprocedure *derive_from_subclass_list*, with `value` of the `@Permits` annotation.

-- If the class is a `sealed` type, invoke subprocedure *derive_from_subclass_list*, with classes in the `permits` clause.
+8. If the class is a `sealed` type, invoke subprocedure *derive_from_subclass_list*, with classes in the `permits` clause.

-- If the class contains exactly one public constructor, and it contains at least one constructor parameter, invoke subprocedure *derive_from_ctor_list* with the constructor as the only ctor.
+9. If the class contains exactly one public constructor, and it contains at least one constructor parameter, invoke subprocedure *derive_from_ctor_list* with the constructor as the only ctor.

+Summary: to search for ctors for a non-special datatype, first search the ctor catalog (1), then search the body of the datatype (5), then search subtypes of the datatype (7, 8), and finally, use the canonical constructor of the datatype (9).

 ### subprocedures